Jeff M Sands, MD

 Dr. Sands is the head of the “urea group”.
 This group is composed of a variety of investigators in the renal division and in physiology that collaborate in investigating proteins that are involved in the manipulation of urea in the kidney.
 This work is chiefly about analyzing the transport proteins that are involved in producing a concentrated urine and seeing how they interrelate in the response of the body to conditions that result in polyuria.

-Dr. Sands is the Juha P. Kokko Professor of Medicine and Physiology, Director of the Renal Division, and Executive Vice-Chair of the Department of Medicine at Emory University School of Medicine.
+Dr. Sands is the Juha P. Kokko Professor of Medicine and Physiology, Director of the Renal Division.
 Dr Sands is a graduate of Harvard College and Boston University School of Medicine.
 He trained in medicine at the University of Chicago Division of the Biological Sciences at the Pritzker School of Medicine and the National Institute of Health’s (NIH) National Heart, Lung, and Blood Institute (NHLBI).
 Following research fellowship training in the Laboratory of Kidney and Electrolyte Metabolism, NHLBI, NIH, he proceeded to a clinical nephrology fellowship at Emory.
 Dr Sands joined the Emory faculty as Assistant Professor in 1989, was promoted to Associate Professor in 1993, and to Professor 1998.
 He accepted the Kokko Professorship and Division Director position at Emory in 2002, and became Executive Vice-Chair of the Department of Medicine in 2009.
 Dr. Sands served as Associate Dean for Clinical and Translational Research from 2006-2010.
 Dr Sands served as Editor-in-Chief of the American Journal of Physiology–Renal Physiology from 2001-2007.
 He is a member of the American Association of Physicians, the American Society for Clinical Investigation, and the American Clinical and Climatological Association.
 He has served on study sections for the NIH, AHA, and NKF, and currently serves on the NIDDK Board of Scientific Counselors.
 He was the Chair of the 2004 Program Committee of the American Society of Nephrology, Councilor of the American Physiological Society from 2003-2006, and Chair of the Kidney Council of the American heart Association from 2008-2010.
 Dr Sands’ research focuses on urea transport proteins and the urine concentrating mechanism.

 Dr. Sands, in collaboration with Drs.
 Klein, Blount, and Froehlich, made stably-transfected polarized epithelial cell lines, UT-A1-MDCK and UT-A1-mIMCD3 cells, that stably express UT-A1 and reproduce many of the physiological properties of urea transport in inner medullary collecting ducts.
 These cells can be used to determine the kinetic relationships between functional urea transporters, the membrane into which they are inserted (apical vs. basolateral), their activation by phosphorylation or other modifications, and their regulation.
 Dr. Sands has also made cell lines expressing mutated urea transporters that can be used to determine critically important portions of the molecule for folding, surface expression and transport.